 Women’s football in the First World War

 With 1000s of men being called up to fight in the First World War, women were expected to take on roles as never before in the workplace and with this came other opportunities.
 Women’s football teams began to form, often put together or sponsored by the industries and companies now employing the vast female workforce.
-These teams began to play matches with the primary aim of raising money for charity and while spectators may have originally attended to help raise money and to watch what they thought of as a novelty, they continued to attend as the matches were good and the teams did have skills.
+These teams began to play matches with the primary aim of raising money for charity and while spectators may have originally attended to help raise money and to watch what they thought of as a novelty, they continued to attend as the matches were good and the teams had skill.

 As an article in The Times from 1920 about a football match between Dick, Kerr Ladies, one of the most successful teams at this time, and the French national women’s team states “It was a hard, sporting game, and it was treated by both teams as a sport and not a spectacle.
 Both looked to enjoy it, and exhibited quite enough skill to disappoint those who had come to laugh.”1 I would point out that the same article has lines like “There was heading too, and the instinctive stoppage of the header to adjust her hair never failed to please.”2, which is very common for the tone of all articles I found about these teams however complimentary about the actual playing.